Office of International Programs

 It is very important that your son/daughter check the airline website to make sure that their luggage complies with the weight restrictions and number of bags included with their ticket.
 International flights are very strict about luggage size and weight and it is something that can change weekly, so checking the website periodically is highly suggested.

-Loyola University Maryland relies on the professional student life staff of DIS.
+Loyola University Maryland relies on the professional Residence Life & Housing staff of DIS.
 DIS holds a full arrival workshop planned to help students adjust to life in Copenhagen.
 Students will have intensive Danish language lessons, seminars on DIS services, and help with practical matters like transportation passes.
 There will also be social events throughout the week to help students meet one another.
 Participation in the full orientation program in Copenhagen is mandatory for all students.

 DIS offers a 24-hour emergency cell phone service to all students.
 In the case of a serious health or safety emergency regarding a student currently at DIS, students or family members may contact the DIS US Office or in Denmark Office.
 Students receive emergency contact cards including these phone numbers in their pre-departure Packets and are asked to share copies with their parents.